splunk/addonfactory-ucc-generator/docs/commands.md

     to pip install command.
 The default is`False`.
     >**NOTE:** This flag is deprecated and will be removed from pip in the future.
     Instead of using this flag, the correct solution would be to fix the packages your project depends on to work properly with the new resolver.
 Additionally, this flag is not compatible with pip version `23.2`.
 Use `23.2.1` instead.
+* `--pip-custom-flag` - [optional] Additional flag(s) that will be added to the `pip install` command.
+    By default, all the following flags are added to the `pip install` command: `--no-compile`, `--prefer-binary` and `--ignore-installed`.
+    If `--pip-custom-flag` is specified these three arguments will be missing so if you still want them in your command add them to the `--pip-custom-flag` argument.

+    Example:  `--pip-custom-flag="--no-compile --prefer-binary --ignore-installed --report path/to/report.json --progress-bar on"`

 * `--ui-source-map` - [optional] if present generates front-end source maps (.js.map files), that helps with code debugging.

 ### Verbose mode